 Years gone by

 Over these decades Keith and I would see each other on visits to Decorah and class reunions.
-Then another conversion of our lives took place, as our wives were simultaneously diagnosed with ovarian cancer.
-His wife Kristi and my wife Linda would meet quietly whenever our lives converged.
-Both went through multiple rounds of chemotherapy, losing their hair and dealing with side effects too difficult, in some cases, to properly relate.
-Both women kept the faith through cancer survivorship that lasted years.
+Then another convergence took place in our lives, as our wives were simultaneously diagnosed with ovarian cancer.
+His wife Kristi and my wife Linda would meet quietly whenever we met at college functions.
+Both women went through multiple rounds of chemotherapy, losing their hair and dealing with side effects too difficult, in some cases, to properly relate.
+Each kept the faith through cancer survivorship that lasted years.
 That was a testimony to their strength and resolve to raise their families to adulthood.
 Eventually the effects of the cancer and treatments led to their passing.

 But for Keith, the struggles of life would not relent.
-A decade or more ago, Keith developed Parkinson’s, described on the Mayo Clinic website:
+Soon after his wife Kristi passed away, Keith developed Parkinson’s, described on the Mayo Clinic website:

 Parkinson’s disease is a progressive nervous system disorder that affects movement.
 Symptoms start gradually, sometimes starting with a barely noticeable tremor in just one hand.
 Tremors are common, but the disorder also commonly causes stiffness or slowing of movement.
 In the early stages of Parkinson’s disease, your face may show little or no expression.
 Your arms may not swing when you walk.
 Your speech may become soft or slurred.
 Parkinson’s disease symptoms worsen as your condition progresses over time.
 Although Parkinson’s disease can’t be cured, medications might significantly improve your symptoms.

 Keith experienced those symptoms and was treated with different sets of drugs.
 Last summer when we met with teammates for a large Luther track reunion, he was the most animated I’d seen him in several years.
-The effects of his condition and the medications included softer and slower speech and a muted body affect.
-But his wry and often biting sense of humor never really diminished.
+The effects of his condition and the medications included softer and slower speech and a muted body affect, but his wry with and often biting sense of humor never really diminished.

-To illustrate the quickness and irreverence of that wit, here’s a somewhat inappropriate story to relate in this day and age.
+To illustrate the quickness and irreverence of that mind at work, here’s a somewhat inappropriate story to relate in this day and age.
 I recall a night that Keith and I went to a dance at a club outside Decorah called Matter’s.
-We hung out drinking beers before deciding it was time to try getting some girls to dance.
+He and Kristi had an agreement that they could date while he attended Luther and she attended University of Northern Iowa.
+They trusted each other.
+So we hung out drinking beers before deciding it was time to try getting some girls to dance.
 He approached a lovely gal that we both knew and asked her to dance.
 She replied, in somewhat dismissive fashion.
 “No thanksss…”